haxsaw/hikaru/README.rst

        - name: web
          image: kiamol/ch02-hello-kiamol

-If you use hikaru to parse this back in as Python objects, you can then ask hikaru to output Python source code that will re-create it (thus providing a migration path):
+If you use Hikaru to parse this back in as Python objects, you can then ask Hikaru to output Python source code that will re-create it (thus providing a migration path):

 .. code:: python